-The roots of this market are firmly steeped in history when market rights were first granted in 1275 but these were first exercised by Sir Peter Hesketh-Fleetwood (founder of Fleetwood town) in 1840.
-The market remained a constant through many times of change and today, a true shopper’s paradise, you’ll find a variety of stalls including food, clothing and household goods to name but a few – all at great prices.
+The roots of this market are firmly steeped in history, market rights were first granted in 1275 but these were first exercised by Sir Peter Hesketh-Fleetwood (founder of Fleetwood town) in 1840.
+The market remained a constant through times of change and today, a true shopper’s paradise, you’ll find a variety of stalls including food, clothing and household goods to name but a few – all at great prices.

 Open four days a week all year round it's easy to get to by bus or tram and is fully accessible for wheelchair users.
 There is also a free to use cash machine on site.

 Don’t take our word for it, here’s what their customers say:

 “A busy traditional market which offers a wide variety of different stalls.
 The added benefit is being able to enjoy a walk along the seafront whilst you are here.”

 “Easy parking, friendly staff, indoor and outdoor stalls and all wheelchair accessible.”